NougatCA/Hybrid-DeepCom-in-Pytorch/README.md

 # Dataset

-We provide the mini dataset in `/dataset_mini`.

-Full dataset can be downloaded from Google Drive.
+Dataset can be downloaded from Google Drive.
 Provided by Hu X et al.

 [version 1](https://drive.google.com/drive/folders/1xVhYZjH216aEknDnuLGX0Lnv7KHfHHYp)

 [version 2](https://drive.google.com/drive/folders/1Ou9fRsWEKFqH-BvbGOo6mh88XfxZXX7X)

-Dataset folder should be organized like `/dataset_mini`, then change the path `dataset_dir` in `config.py`.
+Dataset folder should be organized like path in `config.py`, or change the path in `config.py`.